mhetacc/data15003/ii_second_assignment/report.md

 The question was first reduced and re-interpreted as *"what is the offset between the expected grade a student should be in and the grade they are actually in?"*. \
 Let's clarify with an example: imagine student Alice is six years old, then they should be in first grade.
 If they are, say, in second grade then their offset would be equal to `-1`, meaning they got moved forward one year (or they just started school one year earlier). \
 Now imagine that student Bob is 20 years old, then they should not even be in high school anymore.
-But data told us that they are in twelfth grade, meaning their offset is `+3`, hence they were held back three years.
+But let's say they are in twelfth grade, meaning their offset is `+3`, hence they were held back three years.

 It should be said that this method suffers from a clear problem: we do not know in which month the survey was taken, so we cannot use the attribute `Birth_month` to calculate if the student is to be considered younger or older than what they actually are. \
 Let's use an example to explain this point: I was born in October, and school starts in September, hence if I had participated in the survey in September my offset would have been `-1`, while if I did it from December onward it would have been `0`.

 Now we can add back gender into the equation, expanding the question to: *"what is the offset between the expected grade a student should be in and the grade they are actually in, relative to their gender and age?"*.\
 I decided to include a projection not only over gender but also over age for two reasons: first, to make it more readable and second to see if there is some difference relative to the grade students are in (since, at least in my experience, that is the case).
-We will see in the §Design Iterations section how this point could have produced some misleading visualizations.
+We will see in the *§ Design Iterations* section how this could have produced some misleading visualizations.

-It is pretty clear that we want to show a median of the offset over age and gender, not a sum of all the various offsets, and for this reason I choose a graph type that is especially made to show "variation in samples of a statistical population" (source [Wikipedia: Box Plot](https://en.wikipedia.org/wiki/Box_plot)) through data quartiles.
+It is pretty clear that we want to show a median of the offset over age and gender, and not a sum of all the various offsets, so for this reason I choose a graph type (box plot) that is especially made to show *"variation in samples of a statistical population"* (source [Wikipedia: Box Plot](https://en.wikipedia.org/wiki/Box_plot)) through data quartiles.
 Let's briefly explain them (once again, source is [Wikipedia: Quartile](https://en.wikipedia.org/wiki/Quartile))

 - Minimum: quartile, minimum value of the data sample;
 - Maximum: quartile, maximum value of the data sample;